ObserverOfTime/kbigint/kbigint-serialization/README.md

 ### Serializable type alias

-The serializable type alias defined can be used explicitly in type parameters.
+The serializable type alias can be used explicitly in type parameters.

-**NOTE: this method only works in JVM & Android.**
+*NOTE: this method may or may not work.*

 ```kotlin
 import io.github.observeroftime.kbigint.serialization.KBigInt